 A bit of both.
 When I first started, I mostly free wrote but now that I've been writing for quite some time, I tend to outline my stories (with the occasional freewriting).
 Just so that I can picture my entire storyline from the beginning to end.
 I need to know how I'm going to end my stories because if I don't know then I feel incomplete.

 How do you come up with all these story lines?

 Imagination.
 Imagination.
 Imagination.
 It's really not that hard to sit down and imagine stuff.
 Especially stuff that I haven't actually been through myself but I can most definitely relate to.
 And of course, personal experiences come into all my stories.
 It's also not hard to do some research.
-Music and social media also plays a huge part with helping me come up with my story lines too.
+Music, travelling and social media all play a HUGE part with helping me come up with my story lines too.

 Will you publish books forever?

 My goal is 100 books and I'm definitely determined to complete that goal.
 I have other life projects on my mind, so publishing won't be a forever thing for me.

 I started writing novels on Wattpad in 2013, was first published in 2015.
 But I initially started writing poems and songs aged 7.